Civil Wedding Ceremony

 Once a wedding booking has been agreed, we will send out two copies of a contract to the client, one of which will need to be signed and returned to us within two weeks once the agreed details have been checked and verified.
-A £100.00 deposit will be necessary at the time of booking, the balance payment will be due one week before the agreed performance date.
+A non-refundable deposit of £100.00 will be necessary at the time of booking, the balance payment will be due one week before the agreed performance date.

 Richard Sully carries full Public Liability Insurance, a full copy of which is available by clicking here.
 All electrical equipment used has been recently PAT tested, a current certificate is also available by clicking here.